 These are the resources I used to rehearse the exam:

 - Exam readiness: AWS provides a free 4 hour exam readiness course which covers the mechanics of an AWS certification exam and sample questions.
 I recommend you watch it, especially if it’s the first time you sit an AWS exam.
 The course shows the structure of the exam questions and techniques for selecting the correct answers.
 Even if you’ve done an AWS exam in the past, the course is useful because it contains several sample questions on each section of the exam.
 You can pause the video to attempt the question and then resume it to reveal the answer with an explanation of why the other answers are wrong.

 - Official practice questions: AWS provides an official practice question sets featuring 20 questions and simulating the exam environment.
 These practice exam used to be charged but are now free via AWS Skill Builder.
-At the time of writing there are two question sets available: one for the SAP-C01 version of the exam (valid for exams taken until 14th November 2002) and another for the SAP-C02 version of the exam (valid from exam taken from 15th November 2022) so make sure to pick up the correct version.

 - Mock exams: The best mock exams I used are those by Tutorials Dojo.
 In fact, during the real exam I got a couple of questions which were exactly framed like the ones I practised on Tutorials Dojo.
 The killer feature of these mock exam is the review mode: you can practise exam questions and immediately reveal the answer with a clear explanation and AWS references on why an option is right or wrong.
 There is no time limit in the review mode so you can regularly practise and review topics even if you just have an hour available to study.
 Tutorials Dojo also provides a section based mode where you can focus on a specific domain and a timed mode which simulates the exam environment.
 If you have a little time to prepare I strongly recommend to focus on these mock exams.